SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 Let's visualize sentiment scores aggregated into the 5 groups: "very negative", "negative", "neutral", "positive", "very positive".

 ### Add JS custom operator
-You need to extract only polarity number from the Sentiment Analyser, and for that you will need a custom operator.
+You need to extract only polarity score from the Sentiment Analyser, and for that you will need a custom operator.

 This time you will use a JavaScript operator.
 So, add **Blank JS Operator** to the chart.